itchio/itch.io/docs/creators/how-buying-works.md

 > to this page.
 If you ever lose the URL for this page you can request it to be
 > emailed to you from the support page.

-As it says, the user's purchase gets them a unique URL where they can download the most recently uploaded files provided by the developer.
-If you need to send out a new version just upload it.
-You can optionally contact all the purchasers using the [Send email][4] functionality.
+As a seller, you can publish new files for your project and they will automatically be made available on the Download Key page.
+If you need to notify your buyers of a critical or major update, you can use the [Send email][4] functionality.

 $link_btn{"Learn about interacting with your fans",
   $url_for{"docs", { splat = "creators/interact" }}}

-Below that is a list of files.
-The buyer just needs to click once to initiate a download immediately.

-If your game has any Steam or other keys associated with it, then the key claim area sits below.
-External download keys are only distributed on demand when the buyer clicks the button the first time.

-Lastly there are the *Download and install instructions*.
-This is an optional but highly recommended field on the game edit page.
-Here you can describe anything the buyer needs to know in order to run your game.
-You can also include contact information or links to any resources relevant to the game.
-This text is only available to buyers if your game is only available through purchasing.
+The download key page can include the following components:

+* An area to download any files that have been uploaded
+* Links to the project's community page and any other links you have added to your page
+* An area to generate an invoice for the purchase via the More dropdown menu
+* If the project provides any External Keys, such as a Steam Key, then there is a button to claim access to a key
+* *Download and install instructions* that have been provided on the project edit page are also displayed.
+If there are specific instructions on how to run or use the project, please provide them.

+Additionally, if the buyer doesn't have an itch.io account, they are given the option to link their purchase to an account.
+An itch.io account is not necessary to purchase something, but it is recommended.

 ## The purchase email

-After purchasing a game the buyer will also receive an email containing information about the purchase and a link to their unique download URL.
-It looks like this:
+After purchasing a game, the buyer will also receive an email receipt containing instructions on how to access their purchase.

+It might look something like this:

 > Thank you for purchasing 'X-Moon'
 >
-> You purchased 'X-Moon' for $6.00.
+> You purchased 'X-Moon' for $$6.00.
 >
 > If you haven't gotten the game yet, you can find it on the [download page](#).
 >
 > Your download URL is unique to your purchase.
 Please do not share it.
 If you
 > ever lose access to the URL you can always re-request it on the itch.io
-> [support page][4].
+> [support page][support].
 >
 > **powered by [itch.io](#)**

-## Accounts and purchases
+## Accounts and Purchases

-**itch.io** accounts are not necessary to make purchases.
-A purchase is associated with an email address.
-If someone has lost their purchase information they can [request it to be re-sent to their email address][support] from the support page.
+An **itch.io** account is not required to make purchases.
+Each purchase is associated with an email address.
+If a user has misplaced their purchase information, they can [request it to be re-sent to their email address][support] via the support page.

-Creating an account on itch.io is recommended though.
-It lets a buyer organize all their purchases in one spot.
-Purchases are found on the *My collections* page, and can easily be re-downloaded from there.
+However, we highly recommend creating an account on itch.io.
+This allows a buyer to organize all their purchases in one place, and access their files in the [itch.io app][app].
+Purchases can be found on the *My Collections* page and can be easily re-downloaded from there.

 ## Start selling today!